Practising The Piano

 4. Warming Up and other Physical Aspects of Piano Practice

 There is some thought that using yoga or sports related stretching exercises prior to practicing the piano is beneficial.
 I’ve even read that dipping the forearms in warm water will help to literally ‘warm up’ the arms.
-Others use the term simply to mean finger exercises such as scales and arpeggios leading up to the main practice session.
-My own take is that it’s no bad thing to prepare your body for intensive muscular work, paying further attention to maintaining good posture, relaxation of the shoulders, good breathing, correct arm and hand placement etc. Although I have no affiliation to the author of it, I’ve found this video containing exercises for piano players quite informative.
+Others use the term simply to mean finger exercises such as scales, arpeggios and exercises (eg Czerny, Hanon or Beringer) leading up to the main practice session.
+My own take is that it’s no bad thing to prepare your body for intensive muscular work, paying further attention to maintaining good posture, relaxation of the shoulders, good breathing, correct arm and hand placement etc. Although I have no affiliation to the author of it, I’ve found this video containing exercises for piano players very informative.
 I personally also recommend performing some specialised light strengthening exercises with 1kg and 2kg weights regularly at the gym.
-These I may well make the subject of another post!

 5. One At A Time Please!

-Now we’re down to the nitty gritty and actually practicing the piano, it’s good to approach the task methodically.
+Now we’re down to the nitty gritty and actually practising the piano, it’s good to approach the task methodically.
 Flitting indecisively from your Keith Jarrett transcription to your Chopin will only end up in neither piece receiving the attention it deserves.
 Much better to decide on a short passage from one of the pieces for that day and work on that portion slowly until it’s completed.
-If your practice list includes some scales, Hanon exercises AND the Jarrett, then include these if you’ve got the time.
+Being a glutton for punishment, I usually start first with the parts I'm having the most difficulty with, so I can enjoy working on the 'easier' stuff later.
+If your practice schedule includes some scales, Hanon exercises, Chopin AND the Jarrett, then plan long enough to get them all done properly! 🙂

 6. Accuracy Over Speed

 Yes of COURSE you want to learn the piece as quickly as possible, but even if you can KIND OF play it all the way through with just a couple of stops (to get the fingering right, or to tackle that tricky passage), it’s going to save you time in the long run to just concentrate on a short section and really nail it.
 Why not start with the most difficult sections first?
 Run each one slowly and deliberately and don’t move on until you’ve got it.
-Sometimes I choose just a bar, or even a fraction of a bar to work on (sometimes even one note), so don’t feel that it’s wrong to work in small sections.
-Play slightly over the beginning & ends of each section, so you can practise joining them up with the rest of the piece.
+Sometimes I choose just a bar, or even a fraction of a bar to work on (sometimes even one note), so don’t feel that it’s embarrassing or wrong in some way to work in small sections.
+Once you've nailed the section that was giving you trouble, slightly overlap the beginning & ends of the section with the sections directly before and after, so you can practise joining them up with the rest of the piece.

 7. Working With Mistakes

-While I allow the freedom to make mistakes during improvisation practice, in the context of preparing a pre-written piece for performance, it’s never ok to just ‘let things slide’ when you’re deep into practising the piano.
-By practising mistakes into your piece, you’re setting up a long hard task for yourself later on when they need to be ironed out.
+While I allow the freedom to make 'mistakes' during improvisation practice (Miles Davis famously said that in jazz there ARE no mistakes), in the context of preparing a pre-written piece for performance, it’s never ok to just ‘let things slide’ when you’re deep into practising the piano.
+By practising mistakes into your piece, you’re setting up a long hard task for yourself later on when they need to be corrected.
 They also create uncertainty, which it is your job to get rid of as part of your practice routine.
-Remember, by playing slowly and accurately, focusing hard on the passage, you’ll build a strong foundation that will be hard to shake, even when you’re nervous during a live performance.
+Remember, by playing slowly and accurately and focusing hard on the passage, you’ll build a strong foundation that will be hard to shake, even when you’re nervous during a live performance.

 8. Keeping A Record – The Practice Diary and Audio Recording